 neglect and/or abuse.

-9) Discuss your new pet’s medical records, pet insurance, dog training, puppy
+8) Discuss your new pet’s medical records, pet insurance, puppy and/or kitten

 socialization, and go over any special notes with the adoption counselor.

 10) Fill out the Microchip information so that your pet can be found if ever lost.

 11) Have your “Gotcha Day” photo taken to remember the adoption day!

 12) Adoption fees include an exam by our Shelter Veterinarian, spay or neuter, a free follow-up wellness visit at a partner veterinary clinic, microchip, initial vaccinations and preventatives.